stark1tty/SedMob/docs/ANDROID_BUILD.md

 | Flask    | 2.0.3           | 3.1.1         | Gneisswork requires Flask 3.0+          |
 | Werkzeug | (p4a default)   | 3.1.7         | Pinned for Flask 3.x compatibility      |

-Each recipe is a Python class in `p4a-recipes/<package>/__init__.py` that extends `PythonRecipe` and declares the package version, download URL, and dependencies.
-If you need to pin or override another dependency for the APK build, add a new recipe following the same pattern.
+Each recipe is a Python class in `p4a-recipes/<package>/__init__.py` that extends `PythonRecipe`.
+Recipes can either download source from a URL (like the Flask recipe) or pip-install a wheel directly from PyPI (like the Werkzeug recipe).
+If you need to pin or override another dependency for the APK build, add a new recipe following one of these patterns.

 ## Installation